Savosavo language: Orthography

 The Savosavo language has 5 vowels (a, e, i, o, u) and 17 consonants (b, d, g, gh, j, k, l, m, n, gn, ng, p, r, s, t, v, z).
 This is the Anglican orthography.
 In the Catholic orthography, G is written Q, and Gh is written G. In other orthographies, Gn is written Ñ, and Ng is written N̄.

 Grammar

 Verbs

 Verbs usually mark tense, aspect and mood.
-They are by the far the largest word class in Savosavo, making up 47% of the overall word class.
+They are by far the largest word class in Savosavo, making up 47% of the overall word class.
 There are three types of verbs in Savosavo.

 Transitive verbs

 Transitive verb stems have object marking.
 These verbs usually agree with their object in person (number) and in the third person singular (gender) using suffixes, prefixes, and stem modification.